 The meat-to-bone ratio is about 40:60.
 There is over 23% of fat in This chicken meat, which makes the meat quite tasty.
 The fat content is between 7% and 15%, depending on the diet of the chicken.
-Also, this species contains a lot of calcium in their bones, which makes up 1/6th of the total body weight.
-They are also have a unique appearance.
+Also, this species contains a lot of calcium in its bones, which makes up 1/6th of the total body weight.
+They also have a unique appearance.

 They are medium-sized chickens, with males weighing about 5-7 kg and females weighing about 4.5-6kg.
 It is also known for having a large heart, large organs, yellow skin, and white meat.
 The Shamo chicken can lay up to 300 eggs per year.
 They lay eggs every 25 days, with an average weight of 50g.

 The Shamo chicken reaches maturity after 16 weeks and can live to be about 5 years old.
 Both male and female chickens have elongated black wattles which hang at the sides of the head, but in males, this becomes larger than in females.
-The Shamo chicken was first bred from Japanese Indians and was then brought over to Japan.
+The Shamo chicken was first bred by Japanese Indians and was then brought over to Japan.

 How to identify Shamo chicken?

-The Shamo chicken has a deep chest, broad hind, and long wings that are slightly curved.
+The Shamo chicken has a deep chest, broad hinds, and long wings that are slightly curved.
 The black-skinned Shamo chicken also has a white comb and wattles that hang at its sides.
 The Shamo chicken is known to be a very fast runner when escaping predators, but will soon surrender if caught by one.

-White shamo Rooster:
+White shamo Rooster

 A white Shamo rooster is a type of chicken that has been bred with the domestic white leghorn.
 The result is a larger and more colorful bird that can lay 20-50 eggs per year compared to the standard 7-14 for hens, along with an egg that tastes better than chicken eggs, as well as no feathers.
 They are heavier but taller and have less aggressive temperaments than hens, although they can still be quite spirited.

 Compared to other chickens, the white Shamo’s egg would be very sharp in flavor.
 The taste is similar to that of a chicken egg but is sweeter and creamier.
-Although some may find the taste repulsive and prefer the taste of commercially raised birds, in many areas it has become increasingly more common for people to raise their chickens to eat them themselves rather than sell.
+Although some may find the taste repulsive and prefer the taste of commercially raised birds, in many areas it has become increasingly more common for people to raise their chickens to eat them themselves rather than sell them.

-Shamo chicken eggs:
+Shamo chicken eggs

-The Shamo chicken is also known for its egg production; however, due to the large amount of meat in a Shamo chicken, their eggs are not very popular in Japan.
+The Shamo chicken is also known for its egg production; however, due to a large amount of meat in a Shamo chicken, their eggs are not very popular in Japan.
 Shamo chicken eggs come in a wide range of colors including brown, blue, red, and green.
 Eggs should be collected daily or twice a day depending on the number of hens kept in the flock (eggs get dirty and are difficult to clean if they are left too long).